 Yearly patent applications and grants in China are higher than the U.S in absolute terms.
 A very small percentage of filed applications (around 2%) are granted quickly in China whereas approximately 18% are granted quickly in the US.
 The increased number of quick grants in the US is mainly derived from domestic filings.
 While this may be assuring for the United States, the patent landscape in China is evolving quickly.
 The Chinese government is actively promoting research in new technologies, encouraging domestic applicants to seek patent protection, and promising improved patent prosecution and enforcement.
 Notwithstanding the effects of COVID-19 on Chinese economy and perhaps because of its global effects, it may not be long before China becomes a real economic threat to the U.S.A.

+Patent Publication Trends 2021 offer valuable insight into the state of innovation worldwide.
+Analyzing patent publications can provide us with a better understanding of global invention trends, as well as an up-to-date look at influential technology advances and developments in many fields.
 Please contact us If you like to see comparisons of other jurisdictions or an in-depth decimation of worldwide data into relevant industries and companies based on patent strength.

 Update: China becomes top filer of international patents in 2019 amid robust growth for WIPO’s IP services, treaties and finances.
 Read the article here.